 Once the piece has been woven, it will then be sewn into a metal frame designed and prepared in our studio.
-Much like the Shushumna Earrings pictured above, the frame must be perfectly sized to the length of the woven piece to create the right effect.
+Much like the Shushumna Earrings pictured above, the frame must be perfectly sized, by careful adjustment, to the length of the woven piece.

-Some pieces are woven, then cast in metal for the texture and greater durability.
+Some pieces are woven, then cast in metal for greater durability with continuity of texture.
 These styles can be found in the Cast section, and are made in sterling silver and bronze.